GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 sudo apt install qtcreator
 ```

-Then, to make it work with ROS2 you can simply run in from ROS2 sourced bash.
+Then, to make it work with ROS2 you can simply run it from a ROS2 sourced bash.
-Instead, if you'd like to integrate the .desktop launcher with ROS2 open a terminal and type:
+Otherwise, if you'd like to integrate the .desktop launcher with ROS2, open a terminal and type:

 ```